How to sell a deceased person’s car

 It usually takes around four weeks to get a duplicate V5C by post.

-4. Selling the car
+3. Selling the deceased person’s car

+You can sell the car without being the registered owner, and you do this by writing to the DVLA’s sensitive casework team explaining that you are selling the car, while also detailing your relationship to the person who has passed away, the date they died, and to whom any road tax refund should be paid.
 Along with this, you need to complete section 2 of the V5C – ‘selling or transferring my car to a new keeper’ (this is section 6 for the old-style V5C).
 Next, you fill out the green ‘new keeper’ section and give it to the car’s buyer.
 You then send the rest of the V5C to the DVLA’s sensitive casework team, along with your letter.

-Selling to a dealer
+Selling a deceased person’s car to a dealer

 Among the documents that a trader may want to see before buying a deceased person’s car would be:

-• The deceased person’s death certificate.
+- The deceased person’s death certificate.

-• A letter or email from the solicitor of the estate, granting authority for the car to be sold and stipulating to whom payment should be made.
+- A letter or email from the solicitor of the estate, granting authority for the car to be sold and stipulating to whom payment should be made…

-• Photo ID of the next of kin or the executor of the estate.
+- Or photo ID of the next of kin or the executor of the estate.